brm-stnd/bettersocial-test-bram/README.md

 - go to root directory at this repo and run `npm run test`

-# How to see swagger documantations
+# How to see swagger documentations

 - and run the program with `npm run start:dev`
 - at browser access this url : http://localhost:3000/api/docs#/